oliversalzburg/typo3scripts/README.md

     Extracting TYPO3 backup 'typo3-2012-11-28-16-32.tgz'...Done.
     Importing database dump...Done.

-You may have to utilize [FixPermissionsSh] afterwards to adjust permissions for your webserver user.
+You may have to utilize [fixPermissions.sh](wiki/FixPermissionsSh) afterwards to adjust permissions for your webserver user.
 You'll also have to adjust your database settings and domain records in the cloned TYPO3 instance afterwards.